antonis04/PythonTradingBot/README.md

 # PythonTradingBot

 Welcome to **PythonTradingBot**!
-This repository contains code and (possibly) web content for a trading bot project.
+This repository contains the code for a trading bot written in Python, developed as a bachelor’s thesis project.

 ## Description

-A trading bot project intended as an educational resource or starting point for building automated trading systems.
-(Note: The main language detected is HTML.
-If the bot logic is in another language, please update this section.)
+PythonTradingBot is an educational project for an automated trading bot for financial markets, created as part of an engineering thesis.
+The code is modular and can serve as a base for further development of your own trading strategies.

 ## Features

 - Example trading strategies
+- Generation of reports and statistics (CSV, HTML)
+- Easy code customization and extension
-- (Optional) Web interface
+- (Optional) Web interface for viewing results

-- Modular and extensible code
+## Requirements

+- Python 3.8 or newer
+- Recommended libraries: pandas, numpy, matplotlib, (optional: flask, jupyter)
+- A detailed list of dependencies can be found in requirements.txt (if available)

 ## Getting Started